TUDelft-CS4110/2016-0x90/summaries/search-based-survey.md

 *Reachability constraints* withing the constraint system describe the conditions required for the reachability of statements.
 *Necessity constraints* describe the conditions that will kill a mutant.

-Using Symbolic Execution we can develop constraints in terms of input variables and perform *Domain Reduction*  to attempt a solution to the constraints.
+By using Symbolic Execution we can develop constraints in terms of input variables and perform *Domain Reduction*  to attempt a solution to the constraints.
 > Large search space ---constraints---> Reduction of search space

 #### Dynamic Domain Reduction